Your browser version is no longer supported, so you may experience issues while using this site.

 How do I choose a building inspector?

 It can be helpful to refer to reviews or recommendations to ensure that you select someone reliable.
 If you have friends or family members who’ve been through this before, pick their brains.
-They’ve already made the tough decisions so you don’t have to!
+They may have already made the tough decisions that could assist you.

 Pest inspection

-A pest inspection is vital to ensuring that a house is ready to move into, and won’t present you with major bug-related headaches.
-A pest inspector will look for signs of a few different pests, such as wood borers, but they’re primarily concerned with termites.
-Termites can cause major damage that could be difficult and expensive to fix, so discovering them early can potentially save you thousands.
+A pest inspection is vital to ensuring that a house is ready to move into and won’t present you with major bug-related headaches.
+A pest inspector should look for signs of a few different pests, such as wood borers, but they’re primarily concerned with termites.
+Termites can cause major damage that could be difficult and expensive to fix, so discovering them early could potentially save you thousands.

 As with building defects, evidence of termites in a home doesn’t mean that you have to abandon the purchase entirely.
-If termites are discovered in an inspection but you want to proceed with the purchase, you should ensure that the vendor has a proper treatment in place for them and that any damage is repaired before settlement.
+If termites are discovered in an inspection but you want to proceed with the purchase, you should ensure that you’ve received expert advice about the extent of the damage, if it has been treated properly or is treatable and that any damage is repaired before settlement.
 You could also use your inspection report to negotiate a fairer price with the vendor.

 Pool inspection

 If you are considering a house with a pool, there are several state-based regulations with which it must comply.
-A pre-purchase inspection will ensure that your pool is compliant, saving you money.
+A pre-purchase inspection will ensure that your pool and its fencing is compliant, avoiding potential expenses to fix or remove it later.
 It also means that, when you finally get around to organising your housewarming barbecue, you can tell your guests to bring their bathers.

 Most importantly, though, a thorough inspection ensures that your pool is as safe as possible for your family.